ConnorSweeneyDev/.config/readme.md

 - NodeJS Provider &rightarrow; Run `npm install -g neovim`.

 ### Setup
-After setting up the terminal and installing all the dependencies for this section, I recommend manually recreating the `nvim` folder on your PC rather than just pasting it in, because this will allow you to single out any unexpected errors as they happen.
+After completing the dependencies for this section, I recommend manually recreating `nvim` on your machine rather than just pasting it in, because this will allow you to single out any unexpected errors as they happen.

 You should start with the top level `init.lua` and then `lua\main\init.lua`.
 Then you can create `lua\main\remap.lua` and `lua\main\set.lua` and paste the config into each.
 Now you can create